We offer a one-year, full-time GDL.

 - a range of pioneering pro-bono projects in which student volunteers work on real cases under supervision from professionals.
 By taking part in a scheme you can gain hands-on experience of the law in practice and possibly make a difference to people’s lives

 - a programme of careers talks from legal employers and other speakers to help you plan the next step of your career; activities such as mooting, to enhance your skills and your CV

 - a lively Student Law Society; and excellent links with practice and the legal profession.

 You can stay at Cardiff for your whole legal education.
 Cardiff is a highly regarded provider of both the BPTC and LPC courses and the only Russell Group University to offer both courses.
 If you decide to go on to our BPTC you will have the chance to experience time in chambers and marshalling (shadowing a judge).
 If you join our LPC you will have the chance to join our LPC work placement scheme to give you a taste of practice and get your networking off to a good start.

 All GDL students are required to study and pass a short test on the basics of the English and Welsh legal system (EWLS) within a few weeks of starting any GDL course.
 To help you prepare for this, you will be asked to do some preparatory reading and study before you enrol.
 For the first two weeks of the course you will need to attend the Law School on a full time basis for intensive support and practice sessions on EWLS.

-After that initial period you will only need to attend on two days per week on the full time course or one day per week on the part time course.
+After that initial period you will only need to attend on two days per week on the full time course.
 You will be studying the foundation topics of Land Law, Contract, Tort, Equity and Trusts, Public Law, Crime and European Union Law.
 You will also be working independently on an extended essay set in a different area of law.
 The modules are all assessed by examination, except for the Extended Essay, and the Contract module, which is assessed by examination and coursework.